tablexi/nucore-open/doc/HOWTO_relays.md

 First, check in NUCore to ensure the correct IP address and port have been provided -- the standard port is 80.

 NUCore needs to make an HTTP connection to the relay.
 So, from the NUCore server, test to see if the relay's IP address & port respond to `ping` and `curl`.
 If you are able to `ping` the IP address but it does not respond to `curl`, there may be a firewall issue that needs to be addressed.

+If the issue is only impacting 1 or 2 facilities, that is a good indication that the problem may be firewall related (not NUCore).